Laureniscool/computing-subject/Storyy/A Fishy Business.md

 yay ok this is my story haha 🐠

-Don't judge the quirkiness of this story. :P
+Don't judge the quirkiness of this. :P (actualy i dont care if u do so)

 I have an incredible imagination just so you know :))